FREE SHIPPING On Most Orders

 The number of ceiling blades is often an important point in deciding what type of ceiling fan to purchase, but this is becoming less of a question of function and more of personal choice with advancements in technology.

-It used to be the case that a five- or six-blade ceiling fan would translate into more efficiency as opposed to a three blade or four blade, but that’s no longer the case.
-Since the CFM is the measure for a fan’s airflow efficiency, the number of blades is more related to embellishing the style for your space.
-For example, a four or five blade ceiling fan provides a more conventional, balanced look, whereas a fan with two or three blades possesses a modern and sleek style.
+It used to be the case that a five- or six-blade ceiling fan would translate into more efficiency as opposed to a three-blade or four-blade fan, but that’s no longer the case.
+Since the CFM is the measure of a fan’s airflow efficiency, the number of blades is more related to style than function.
+For example, a four- or five-blade ceiling fan can provide a more conventional look, whereas a fan with two or three blades can offer a more modern style.

 How do different blade finishes affect their function?